The Merged Academic Corpus is not publicly available. This documentation is provided as context for the ETO products that use the dataset.

 - When our sources include multiple abstracts in the same language for the same article, we use the abstract from the most recently published article.

 - We try to automatically detect the language of each article’s title(s) and abstract(s) using a pycld2, a standard language identification algorithm.

 - English is the most common language for titles and abstracts.
-67.05% of articles have an English title, and 41.76% of articles have an English abstract.
+59.93% of articles with a title have an English title, and 41.29% of articles with an abstract have an English abstract.